An untwisted cube of resolutions for knot Floer homology: The untwisted spectral sequence

 \subsection{The spectral sequence}

 As mentioned in the proof of Theorem~\ref{thm:exact}, from any crossing $p$ we can produce a filtration on a complex quasi-isomorphic to $CFL^-(S)$, given by the horizontal direction in a diagram of the form \eqref{eq:square-} or \eqref{eq:square+}.
 When $S = \K$ is the original knot projection, by combining these constructions at all crossings, we can in fact build a big complex $(C_{\tot}, D_{\tot})$, which is canonically quasi-isomorphic to $CFL^-(\K)$, via contracting various identity maps that are part of $D_{\tot}$.
-Further, $C_{\tot}$ contains several two-step filtrations, one for each crossing $p \in c(\K)$.
+Further, $C_{\tot}$ contains several two-step filtrations: for each crossing $p \in c(\K)$, we consider the horizontal filtration from either \eqref{eq:square-} or \eqref{eq:square+}.
 We let $\F$ denote the sum of all these filtrations.

 The filtration $\F$ on $C_{\tot}$ produces a spectral sequence $\{ (E_k, d_k) \}_{k \geq 0}$ that converges to $HFL^-(K)$, the homology of $H_*(C_{\tot}, D_{\tot})$.
 The complex $(E_0, d_0)$ (which is still $C_{\tot}$ as an $\R$-module, but with $d_0$ only made of the terms that preserve $\F$) splits as a direct sum of complexes